Gerrothorax

+Description

 Gerrothorax was about 1 m long, and had a remarkably flattened body.
 It probably hid under sand or mud on river and lake bottoms, and in brackish waters, scanning for prey with its large, upward-facing eyes.
 Gerrothorax had an unusually shaped skull with angular protrusions on the sides.
 This looked vaguely similar to the skull of the earlier, unrelated, amphibian Diplocaulus, but was not so developed.
+In 2011 the skull of Gerrothorax was scanned using microtomography, revealing that the braincase and palatoquadrate regions are highly ossified.

 Some Gerrothorax fossils preserved hypobranchials and ceratobranchials (bony gill arches) near the neck.
 This shows that Gerrothorax was pedomorphic, retaining its larval gills as an adult.
 When originally described in 1946, these bones were considered to correspond to feather-like external gills similar to those of modern-day neotenic salamanders, such as the mudpuppy, the axolotl, and the olm.

 However, a 2011 paper found that it was more likely that plagiosaurids such as Gerrothorax had internal gills, like those of fish, rather than salamander-like external gills.
 The authors of that study noted that plagiosaurids and other ancient amphibians which retained gills as adults had grooves on their ceratobranchials.
 Grooved ceratobranchials are present in both modern and ancient fish, but unknown in modern amphibians.
 Therefore, they were indicative of internal gills.
 This would have also been advantageous for survival in large animals, as internal gills would have been protected by a large skin fold and were less likely to have been damaged by the environment.